BaguetteBunny/Prime-Algorithm-Comparison/README.md

-# Prime Sieves: A Comparative Analysis
+# Prime Sieves: A Comparative Analysis of Modern Sieving Methods

 This project compares four different algorithms and sieves for generating prime numbers: